 Where was this den of debauchery?
 Studio 54 in the 1970s?
 Haight-Ashbury in the summer of love?
 No, the throbbing pulsating sewer of sin was Greeley, Colorado, in 1949.
 As it happens, Greeley, Colorado, in 1949 was a dry town.
 The dance was a church social.
 And the feverish music was "Baby, It's Cold Outside," as introduced by Esther Williams in "Neptune's Daughter."
 Revolted by the experience, Sayyid Qutb decided that America (and modernity in general) was an abomination, returned to Egypt, became the leading intellectual muscle in the Muslim Brotherhood, and set off a chain that led from Qutb to Zawahiri to bin Laden to the Hindu Kush to the Balkans to 9/11 to the brief Muslim Brotherhood takeover of Egypt to the Islamic State marching across Syria and Iraq.
 Indeed, Qutb's view of the West is the merest extension of "Baby, It's Cold Outside" — America as the ultimate seducer, the Great Satan.

-I'm a reasonable chap, and I'd be willing to meet the Muslim Brotherhood chaps halfway on a lot of the peripheral stuff like beheadings, stonings, clitoridectomies and whatnot.
+Should I make like the snowflakes and sign on with Sayyid Qutb?
+Well, I'm a reasonable fellow, and I'd be willing to meet the Muslim Brotherhood chaps halfway on a lot of the peripheral stuff like beheadings, stonings, clitoridectomies and whatnot.
 But you'll have to pry "Baby, It's Cold Outside" from my cold dead hands and my dancing naked legs.
 A world without "Baby, It's Cold Outside" would be very cold indeed.